shellshape/fw/README.md

 - macOS: `$HOME/Library/Application Support/de.zekro.fw/config.*`
 - Windows: `%APPDATA%/zekro/fw/config.*`

+You can also pass a configuration via the `--config` parameter.

 Following, you can see an example configuration in `YML` format.
 ```yml
 # The interval in which files will be checked